polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/runtime-apis.md

 ## Introduction

-Polkadot SDK-based nodes consist of a core client with outer node services and a runtime.
+Polkadot SDK-based nodes comprise a core client with outer node services and a runtime.
 The client handles network activity such as peer discovery, managing transaction requests, reaching consensus with peers, and responding to RPC calls.
 The runtime contains all of the application logic for executing the state transition function of the blockchain.
-This design enables upgrades without the need to fork the network as the runtime can be updated independently and on the fly with minimal effect on the node.
-Understanding this separation of responsibilities is an important concept for designing Polkadot SDK-based chains and building upgradeable logic.
+This design enables upgrades without the need to fork the network, as the runtime can be updated independently and on the fly with minimal effect on the node.
+Understanding this separation of responsibilities is essential for designing Polkadot SDK-based chains and building upgradeable logic.

 The following diagram illustrates this separation of responsibilities in simplified form to help you visualize the architecture: